m9h4s/V2Ray/README.md

 # V2Ray
-How to Install V2Ray on Linux
+How to Install and Config V2Ray on Linux

 This script is completely translated into English.
 And now you can easily install it.